trimble-oss/modus-web-components/CONTRIBUTING.md

 ### Angular

+1. Update `./angular-workspace/projects/trimble-oss/modus-angular-components/package.json`'s:
-1. Update `./angular-workspace/projects/trimble-oss/modus-angular-components/package.json`'s dependency on the Modus Web Components library to the targeted version.
+   1. Dependency on the Modus Web Components library to the targeted version
+   2. The package's version to reflect the targeted version
+2. From the `./angular-workspace/projects/trimble-oss/modus-angular-components` directory, run `npm i`.
-2. From the `./angular-workspace` directory, run `npm run i`.
+3. From the `./angular-workspace` directory, run `npm i`.
-3. From the `./angular-workspace` directory, run `npm run build`.
+4. From the `./angular-workspace` directory, run `npm run build`.
-4. From the newly generated `./angular-workspace/dist` directory, run `npm run publish`.
+5. From the newly generated `./angular-workspace/dist/trimble-oss/modus-angular-components` directory, run `npm run publish`.

 ### React